 region is the AWS region name for the KMS CMK.
 The endpoint is optional and doesn't need to be specified normally, unless you are using a AWS KMS compatible service from a non-AWS vendor or need to use a VPC endpoint for KMS.

-To specify a master key that's stored in a file, the master key config would look like the following: [security.encryption.master-key] type = "file" path = "/path/to/key/file"
+To specify a master key that's stored in a file, the master key configuration would look like the following: [security.encryption.master-key] type = "file" path = "/path/to/key/file"